Chart Color Schemes

 Shailer Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch identified seven projects likely to impact the area, with key ones being INNOVA Shailer Park, Daisy Hill Estate by Mirvac, Hyperdome Redevelopment in Loganholme, and River Gardens Estate - Stage 3 & 4.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that may affect this region.
+Notable ones are INNOVA Shailer Park, Daisy Hill Estate by Mirvac, Hyperdome Redevelopment in Loganholme, and River Gardens Estate - Stages 3 & 4.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.